sarthakkg/web_app_mongoDB/README.md

 ![path](https://img.shields.io/badge/path-1.0-ff69b4)

 **Great to manage your own email newsletters and subscribers in a database for free without paying an third-party email marketing company.**
+CRUD web application manages and stores subscribers and unsubscribers for email newsletters in Mongo DB.
+Send automated email to subscribers from database using Python MIMEText in HTML/CSS and plaintext from your email.

 ## Installation
 ```bash